Central Solomon languages: Numerals

 As the comparisons indicate, lexical evidence for the relatedness of the four languages is limited.

 Vocabulary comparison

 The following basic vocabulary words are from Tryon & Hackman (1982), as cited in the Trans-New Guinea database.
 The Savosavo data is from Claudia Wegener's field notes.

+The words cited constitute translation equivalents, with no claim as to whether they are cognate or not.
+If one sets apart the obvious loanwords from Oceanic languages (e.g. batu, vatu for “head”, susu for “breast”), the number of potential cognates across these four varieties is evidently very low.